Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 \subsubsection{Non-arithmetic manifolds}

 If $\Gamma$ is a non-arithmetic lattice in $\SL_2(\CC)$ then it is conjugated into $\SL_2(\so_E[a^{-1}])$ for some number field $E$ and algebraic integer $a$.
 Thus we can define its congruence covers (whose level will be coprime to $a$), and it can be proved (see \ref{remBS}) that they are BS-convergent to $\HH^3$.
 Question \ref{conj} still makes sense for trivial coefficients, but is not expected to always have a positive answer in that setting.
-It is actually expected that for some sequences of non-arithmetic covers with $\inj M_n\to+\infty$ the order of the torsion part of $H_1(M_n;\ZZ)$ does not satisfy \eqref{tvc15}.
-We record the following less precise questions: \begin{itemize} \item Let $M$ be a finite-volume hyperbolic three--manifold, does there exists a sequence $M_n$ of finite covers of $M$ with $\inj M_n\to+\infty$ and
+It is actually expected that for some sequences of non-arithmetic covers with $\inj M_n\to+\infty$ the order of the torsion part of $H_1(M_n;\ZZ)$ does not satisfy \eqref{exp_growth}.
+We refer to \cite[9.1]{BV} and \cite{BrDu} for more complete discussion around these questions.